vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 ### Prometheus Setup

-One of the Prometheus side, we have [scrape config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) that configures ingest of the actuator endpoint.
+On the application-facing side of our Prometheus setup, we need to configure a set of [scrape config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) for ingesting our app's `/actuator/prometheus` endpoint.

-> **_NOTE:_** In this configuration, we are running a docker hosted instance of Prometheus; You may need to change the host names as needed for your specific setup.

-The specific `scrape config` block goes into `infra/docker/prometheus/prometheus.yml`:
+The specific `scrape config` is listed below:

 ```yaml
 global: